1020 Brussels

 Though known for her humanitarian work during the First World War, Queen Elisabeth (1876 – 1965) and Eugène Ysaÿe who was a Belgian Violinist and Composer initialised another prominent project within the music industry internationally.

 The Queen Elisabeth Competition started in 1937.
-The competition continues to date which Queen Matilde takes over the rein currently.
-The aim of the music contest uncovers new talented musicians by giving them ample media exposure.
+The competition continues to date and Queen Matilde takes over the rein currently.
+The music contest aims to uncover new talented musicians by giving them ample media exposure.

 ④ Royal Park of Laeken